Add to your Claude Code skills

 Then open http://localhost:32180.

-Manifold can also run without external database or telemetry services when you build agentd locally.
-Enable the embedded Postgres runtime and keep ClickHouse/OTLP unset:
+Manifold can run without external database or telemetry services when you build the manifold binary locally.
+SQLite is the default durable backend, and Postgres is optional:

 databases: